JustSomeGuy1234/Fable2Modding/Fable 2 Lua Scripts/readme.md

 You can write whatever you want to run at runtime within the CodeToRun function.
 Do not write anything outside of the CodeToRun function, except the checksum line.
 Whenever you want CodeToRun to be called, simply change the newChecksum value to something else.

-# MultipageMenu.lua and MultipageMenu Example.lua
+# MultipageMenu.lua
 My multipage custom menu system.
-It allows for the creation of things like mod configuration menus, or debug menus, etc.
+It allows for the easy creation of things like mod configuration menus, or debug menus, etc.
-Run the example script to see what it can do.
+Once loaded, the menu can be used by simply having a coroutine pass MultipageMenu.ShowMenuBoxWithPages() the title and a table of strings.
 Information on how to implement it into your mod is in the non-example script.

 # TableLogger.lua